Bunkerbewohner/azurepython3/README.md

 azure-python3
 =============

 **azurepython3** is a Python 3.3 compatible library for Windows Azure.
-This package is still in an early development phase.
-Right now only the essential functions of the Azure REST API are implemented, so that it can be used as a custom Django Storage provider.
+While in the beginning I had a general purpose Azure library in mind I eventually only implemented the parts that I needed so far, namely BlobStorage related functionalities.
+The library includes a fully functional custom storage for Django 1.6+.

 The project is hosted on GitHub: https://github.com/Bunkerbewohner/azurepython3 It can also be found on PyPI: https://pypi.python.org/pypi/azurepython3